sonicrules1234/iced-twitch-gui/README.md

-Twitch GUI using iced and written in rus.
+Twitch GUI using iced and written in rust.
 Shows currently live streams from twitch creators you follow.

 Icon found on vecteezy.com